-With Contributions from throughout the Community
+With Contributions from Throughout the Community

-Dozens of people contributed to these recommendations, including the authors and other members of the Science, Technology, and Art (STArt) Alliance; civic leaders; business people; artists; KU faculty; students; and leaders of non-profit groups.
+Dozens of people contributed to these recommendations, including members of the Science, Technology, and Art (STArt) Alliance, civic leaders, business people, artists, KU faculty, students, and leaders of non-profit groups.
 We humbly thank the many people who volunteered their time for the arts census and survey, attended our public meeting, filled out forms, responded to emails, took time out for phone calls and interviews, and shared their visions of the future.

-The Final Friday Project Steering Team
+The Final Fridays Project Steering Team

-Special thanks go to the members of the Final Friday Project Steering Team.
+Special thanks go to the members of the Final Fridays Project Steering Team.
 Every one of them contributed to this work.

-Ben Ahlvers, Lawrence Art Center

 Linda Baranski, 1109 Gallery

 Louis Copt, Copt/Feiden Gallery

 Britt Crum-Cano, City of Lawrence

 Christie Dobson, StormDoor Productions

 Tim Forcade, Forcade Images

 Leo Hayden, Leo Hayden Artwork

 Cathy Hamilton, Downtown Lawrence, Inc.

 Susan Henderson, Lawrence Convention and Visitors Bureau

 Beth Johnson, Lawrence Chamber of Commerce